matijakolaric-com/django-music-publisher/README.rst

 Music Publisher
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-If you are not a software developer, and are looking for a software solution for music publishers, then this may be the right thing for you, but you may need a software developer to implement.
+If you are not a software developer, and you are looking for a software solution for music publishers, then this may be the right thing for you, but you may need a software developer to implement it.

-Single Use Case
+Use Case
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-This app covers just a single use-case:
-**one original publisher**, publishing **original musical works**.
+This app is targeted at **single-entity original publishers**, publishing **original musical works**.
-(Original work is one that is not a modification of an existing work.)
+(Original work is one that is not a modification of an existing musical work.)

 Multiple writers, both controlled and uncontrolled, are covered, but data on other publishers (other original publishers, administrators and sub-publishers) can not be entered.
 This is just enough data for acquiring ISWCs.

 It is presumed that writers keep 50% of performing rights and the other 50%, as well as 100% of mechanical and sync goes to the original publisher.

 Alternate titles and basic data on performing artists and just enough data for registration of library works, as well as full data about the first recording, can be entered.

-This translates to following CWR transaction record types:
+This translates to following CWR 2.1 transaction record types:

 * NWR/REV,
 * SPU (just one), SPT (just World),
-* SWR, SWT (just World), PWR (including society-assigned agreement number), OWR,
+* SWR, SWT (just World), PWR (including society-assigned agreement number),
+* OWR,
+* ALT,
+* PER,
-* ALT, PER, REC (single) and ORN (limited to library).
+* REC (single) and
+* ORN (limited to library).

 Beyond
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-If you are looking for a solution that covers much more territory, this may be an educational proof of concept, maybe even a good starting point for a custom development.
+If you are looking for a solution that covers more territory, this may be an educational proof of concept, maybe even a good starting point for a custom development.

-Please note that the limitations of this project are not chosen based on technical complexity of additional features, but due to the fact that beyond this point, the learning curve gets really steep.
+Please note that the limitations of this project are not chosen based on technical complexity of additional features, but due to the fact that beyond this point, the learning curve gets really steep, both for software developers and users.

 Common Works Registration (CWR), or even the baby version of it, Electronic Batch Registration (EBR), is usually the most time-consulimg part of any